Coding for a Cause

 • Frontend adaptations

 As the evening settled in, we gathered for a late dinner, fueling up for the hours of intense coding and problem-solving ahead.
 But it wasn't just about coding; we were also here to learn and be inspired.
-A captivating presentation on how software development could empower the developing world awaited us.
+The subject of the presentation was how software development could empower the developing world.
 With a compelling case study on a Blockchain-based investment accountability platform, we were reminded of the profound impact technology could have on global issues.

 Energized and informed, we returned to our workstations, where we toiled away until 21:00.
 The room pulsated with a sense of purpose as we inched closer to our project goals.